A Console Routine on Channeling NATS. Let's GO!

 6 log.Fatal(err)

-Line #2 congfigures the embedded NATS server to run on port 4222.
+Line #2 denotes that the embedded NATS server should run on port 4222.

 Publishing NATS message